Leaf-Agriculture/docs/docs/operations_endpoints.md

 [Here's a link with sample responses][sample_summary] for "planted", "applied", "harvested" and "tillage" operations.

-### Get an operation's standardGeojson
+### Get the operation's standardGeojson

 &nbsp<span class="badge badge--success">GET</span>  `/operations/{id}/standardGeojson`

-Get the standardGeojson file relative to the operation.
+Get the standardGeojson file URL relative to the operation.

 #### Request examples